SEAT 600: SEAT 600

 The design of the SEAT 600 is a two-box two-door four-seater rear-engined saloon.
 Its two initial series are the 600 (1957–1963) – unofficially known as 600 N to differentiate it from later versions – and the 600 D (1963–1970), both distinguishable by the use of suicide doors.
 In 1958, the 600 received its first modification in finishes and equipment incorporating chrome overriders in the bumpers, new headlamps and light levers.
 The 600 D has instead the front position lights located under the main headlamps with the indicators at their height on the sides, the lock embedded in the door opening handle and the start no longer with a lever, having adopted an ignition key system located in the center of the dashboard.
 In 1966, the 600 D underwent a restyling incorporating bumpers with more curved lines and rubber overriders, larger seats and cream-colored wheels.

 The third-series 600 E (1969–1973) has conventional doors, bigger headlamps, a more robust door locking system, the ignition lock next to the steering wheel with anti-theft system, a different grille, a storage tray, a central ashtray, new upholstery, and a luminous water temperature indicator.
 The final production run is the 600 L (Note: The SEAT 600 L was dedicated exclusively to export, the vast majority of them being sold in Belgium.) and the 600 L Especial (1972–1973), which incorporate a triangular air vent in the C-pillar to compensate the interior pressure when closing the doors.

 First-series: SEAT 600 (1958) (Note: For identification purposes, note the chrome overriders in the bumpers.)

 Last-series: SEAT 600 L Especial (1973) (Note: For model identification purposes, note the triangular black air vent in the C-pillar, specific for the L Especial.
 The car shown is the penultimate unit that left the production line.)

 Starting in July 1958, a fixed profile convertible body with a sliding canvas roof, called the SEAT 600 Descapotable, and starting in February 1961, a commercial body, with paneled rear side windows, without rear seat, and with a very basic finish, called the SEAT 600 Comercial, were also available.

 SEAT 800

 A slightly longer, four-door saloon version, the SEAT 800, was manufactured between October 1963 and May 1967, starting sales in January 1964.
 It is also known as a four-door 600, although the official designation was 800.
 It is the four-door derivative of the 600 D; it has front suicide doors and rear conventional doors mounted on the same B-pillar.
 The modification of the bodywork and painting were carried out at Carrocerías Costa in Tarrassa, after which it was incorporated into the SEAT assembly line to receive the mechanics, windows, trim and finishes.
-The SEAT 800 was a version developed exclusively in Spain, since it did not have a counterpart Fiat version, and up to 18,200 units were made.
+The SEAT 800 was a version developed exclusively in Spain and had no counterpart in the Fiat lineup.
+18,200 units were made in the 42 months it was produced.
 It had some success as a microtaxi in cities like Madrid, Bilbao or Valladolid.